-If you’re finding some things that have got harder because of your muscle weakness, there may be some Assistive Technology (AT) around that would help.
+If you’re finding some things are getting harder for you to do because of your muscle weakness, there may be some Assistive Technology (AT) around that would help.
 There’s a huge range:

 - Computer software and hardware, such as voice recognition programmes and screen readers.